EHDEN/cdm-bi/08-concepts.md

 #### \# of Occurrences

-The main characteristics of this chart are presented in Figure \@ref(fig:visitTypes), being the following:
+Discuss what is important to see in this chart...
+TO DO The main characteristics of this chart are presented in Figure \@ref(fig:visitTypes), being the following:

 - **Data Tab**: